-Last night the club held an early mini AGM to give any future appointed committee members a chance to work alongside the current committee members who’s duties run until the end of the season.
+Last night the club held an earlier AGM to give any future appointed committee members a chance to work alongside the current committee members who’s duties run until the end of the season.
 This new system will hopefully avoid anybody volunteering for posts being throw in at the deep end and allowing them to get a better understanding of the role

 Chris our current chairman said that we have had a great summer programme this year and pointed out Lindengate and the vintage car night at the farm as two of his favourite meetings.